d-e-s-o/cargo-http-registry/README.md

    Uploading my-lib v0.1.0
 ```

+The created registry does not require any token checks.
+As such, if
+being asked to `cargo login` to the registry, any string may be used.

 You can also adjust the crate to only allow publishing to a certain
 registry, which will prevent accidental pushes to `crates.io`:
 ```diff